brittrubil/miniproject1-practice/Section1.md

 - **PWD:** command stands for the present working directory.
 It will show you once pwd is entered which directory you are currently working in.
 	- _Example:_ Enter pwd on the command line.
 After you will get the directory you ae currently working in.

+- **MV:** moves files or directories from one location to another.
+The command would be listed as follows: mv [OPTIONS] source destination
+	- _Example:_ In order to move file 456.txt to directory /test the following command would be entered: mv 456.txt /test